7ujian/meg4/docs/en/userinput.md

 <h2 ui_kbd>Keyboard</h2>

 For convenience, it has several shortcuts and multiple input methods.
+All characters required for programming can be accessed with an <kbd>Alt</kbd> combination, regardless what keyboard layout the platform is using:

+<imgc ../img/keyboard.png><fig>Left <kbd>Alt</kbd> combinations</fig>

 | Key Combination              | Description                                                                                  |
 |------------------------------|----------------------------------------------------------------------------------------------|